2017+ Fiat 124 RoadsterSport Exhaust Installation Instructions

 23. Connect the oxygen sensor’s wiring connector.

 24. Install the supplied gasket on the outlet of the cross-over pipe.
+It's a snug fit.
 This usually takes a few taps with a mallet.

-25. Thread the factory studs into the flange on the cross-over pipe’s outlet.
+25. Thread the factory studs that were removed from the old cross-pipe into the flange on the new cross-over pipe’s outlet.
 Use a 13mm deep socket.

 26. Install the front half of the midpipe on to the studs, then install the springs and nuts on to the studs and tighten the nuts down a bit to put tension on the springs.
 Leave this portion of the midpipe hanging for the moment.